 Classroom Planning with Success in Mind!

-In a recent classroom I had a student from a non-English speaking background, a student diagnosed with diabetes on medication, a student with dyslexia, and another student with non-specific learning disability, a student with … well you get the picture.
+In a recent classroom, I had a student from a non-English speaking background, a student diagnosed with diabetes on medication, a student with dyslexia, another student with a non-specific learning disability, a student with … well you get the picture.

 If you are a classroom teacher you would already now be going through your own list of all the individual students with needs in your classroom!
 Of course, they each come with an ILP (or ELP or NEP, depending on your school’s jargon), basically a plan that describes their individual learning needs and supports that you must implement to give them the same access.
 I would love to talk about how we got here (there’s an idea for a post!) but right now I just want to talk to you about how we move on from here!
 Because, if you were like me, I had 7!
 How was I ever going to help them all individually?
 (I only had one part-time aide)